Service Animal Workplace Accommodations & Laws 2022

 - Changes to a “no animals” policy, in order to welcome an employee’s service animal or emotional support animal

 Does a Service Animal Need to be a Dog?

 Under Title II (State and local governments) and III (public accommodations and commercial facilities) of the ADA, only dogs are considered service animals.

 There is a separate provision for miniature horses and they are subject to a few limitations.

 Other animals, either wild or domestic, are not service animals as far as public access rights are concerned.

 Having said that, Title I (service animals in employment) is different

 There is no definition.
 Technically speaking, there is no limit to what type of animal could be a reasonable accommodation.

-What this means is that accommodating an emotional support animal might just be an appropriate reasonable accommodation for someone in the workplace.
+What this means is that accommodating an emotional support animal might just be an appropriate reasonable accommodation for someone with a disability in the workplace.